pip-services/pip-services-docs/content/en/node/expressions/io/string_scanner.md

 gitUrl: "https://github.com/pip-services3-nodex/pip-services3-expressions-nodex"
 description: >
-    Scan characters in a string that allows tokenizers to look ahead through stream to perform lexical analysis.
+    Scan characters in a string that allows tokenizers to look ahead through a stream to perform lexical analysis.
 ---

 **Implements**: [IScanner](../iscanner)